ramdootp/cisco-kubeflow-starter-pack/apps/networking/ble-localization/onprem/monitoring/README.md

 ### <a name='UploadNotebook'></a>Upload Notebook

-Upload [knative-monitoring.ipynb](knative-monitoring.ipynb) file to the created Notebook server.
+Upload [monitoring.ipynb](monitoring.ipynb) file to the created Notebook server.

 ### <a name='RunPipeline'></a>Run Pipeline

-Open the [knative-monitoring.ipynb](knative-monitoring.ipynb) file and run pipeline
+Open the [monitoring.ipynb](monitoring.ipynb) file and run pipeline

 Clone git repo